Deleting posts automatically in Mastodon after a certain time period

 6. Click the Save changes button

-If you want to stop deleting posts automatically, UN-tick the box and click the Save changes button.
+If you want to stop deleting posts automatically, UN-tick the box marked Automatically delete old posts, and click the Save changes button.

 If servers are busy, they create queues of tasks to work through.
 Automated deletion tends to go at the back of the queue, so it may take longer to happen than other tasks.
 If the settings are correct and it’s way past the deadline for the deletions to happen, ask your server’s admin for advice.